 Download PDF [PDF, 90KB]

-As part of its thought leadership and mission to help improve beverage container recycling in the U.S., the Container Recycling Institute (CRI) periodically performs an analysis of beverage container sales and recycling rates which are produced as authoritative published reports for use by decision makers and recycling advocates across the country.
-The most current version of CRI’s signature report is Bottled Up (2000-2010) - Beverage Container Recycling Stagnates.
+As part of our thought leadership and mission to help improve beverage container recycling in the U.S., CRI periodically performs an analysis of beverage container sales and recycling rates, and publishes the information in the form of an authoritative report for use by decision-makers and recycling advocates.
+The 2013 edition of this signature report is Bottled Up (2000-2010) - Beverage Container Recycling Stagnates.

 Minnesota Pollution Control Agency, 2009 | Summary of the voluntary stakeholder initiative between Minnesota and Wisconsin to achieve statewide goals of 80% beverage container recycling.
 The report includes information about current beverage container sales and recycling data for the state, disposal data, end market data, and summary of voluntary actions that were developed.
 [PDF,2MB]